Local Youth Entrepreneurs Advance to National Pitch Competition

-DALLAS, June 07, 2022 (GLOBE NEWSWIRE) -- Imagine participating in a Shark Tank-style pitch competition as a young person, winning funds to further your business—and advancing from a regional program to a national event.
+Philadelphia, PA, June 10, 2022 (GLOBE NEWSWIRE) -- Imagine participating in a Shark Tank-style pitch-off as a young person, winning funds to further your business—and advancing from a regional competition to a national arena.

-Three students were awarded $1,500 each for their winning business ideas, which they presented in a showcase sponsored by the Network for Teaching Entrepreneurship’s (NFTE) South Region.
-These young entrepreneurs will take their businesses to New York in mid-October to vie for the title of National Champion and prizes from a pool of $18,000.
+The winners of the Network for Teaching Entrepreneurship (NFTE) Mid-Atlantic: Philadelphia Youth Entrepreneurship Challenge Finals will do just that, taking their business ideas to New York in mid-October to vie for the title of National Champion and prizes from a pool of $18,000.

+- 1st Place: Aaliyah Taylor – A.T.
+Teen Publishing Workshop, Penn Hills Charter School of Entrepreneurship

+- The mission of A. T Teen Publishing Workshop is to help bring the stories of teens suffering from bullying, anxiety or any other social issues to light, and help them change the lives of youth.

 “Young people are changing the world—there is no question about it.
 We are so proud of every student and their commitment to entrepreneurship,” said Dr. J.D.
 LaRock, CEO of NFTE.
 “Each young entrepreneur’s innovative idea signifies an opportunity to address key challenges facing communities around the globe.
 We activate the entrepreneurial mindset in young people, and this is critical to growing businesses, economies, and communities.”